EyalDassa/Adopet/README.md

 This project is part of an Android development course focused on building comprehensive, real-world mobile applications.

 **Adopet** is designed to facilitate the process of pet adoption.
 Users can browse available pets, mark their favorites, and contact pet owners directly through the app.
-The app also allows users to manage their profiles and view and manage their favorite pets.
+The app also allows users to manage their profiles and to view and manage their favorite pets.

 ### Key Objectives of the Project: